bbalin12/DAT5_BOS/README.md

 * Classification with K-nearest meighbors
 * Training and test sets
 * K-fold cross validation
-* Grid search to tune model paramters
+* Tuning model paramaters via grid search

 **Homework:**
 * Begin thinking about your class project.
 It can be from anywhere you want -- your work, school or general interest.